AmSh4/gemini-live-app/README.md

 - Fallback Mode → If AudioWorklet fails, fallback to ScriptProcessorNode (higher latency).

+### 🎥 Screen Recording
+A screen recording of the application in action has been added for better understanding.

 ### 🙌 Credits

 - Powered By: Google Gemini Live API